thanif/Analysis-of-who-trust-whom-online-social-network-including-Page-Rank/README.md

 Broder et al. found in their paper that given a pair of randomly chosen start and finish webpages, one can get from the start page to the finish page by traversing links only approximately 25% of the time.
 For the Epinions network, what is the probability that a path exists between two nodes chosen uniformly from the graph?
-(Hint: One way you can approach this question is to first sample many node pairs at random and then report the fraction of times pairs were reachable.
-You may find the SNAP function GetShortPath useful here.)
-Start with 10 pairs and then double the node pairs.
-Plot a graph that has number of pairs on the x-axis and fraction of reachable pairs on the y- axis.
-As the number of node pairs sampled grows larger, what would you expect the fraction of reachable pairs to converge to?
 # Problem 2
-As you know that page rank algorithm can be used to determine the ranks/importance of nodes in the network.
+Page rank algorithm can be used to determine the ranks/importance of nodes in the network.
 Apply page rank algorithm to the Epinions network.
-Do not use GetPageRank function of SNAP to compute the results.
-Device your own function for this problem.
-Take value of β (teleportation probability), and ε (termination criteria) from the user to compute your results.
-Use google algorithm’s approach to solve dead end problem (this means do not modify the matrix M and uniformly divide all the leaked page rank to each node in the network).